-To obtain a clear view of inclusions, one end of an amber piece may be chipped off.
-Amber with inclusions may be cut or reshaped for examination of the biological specimen or to separate two specimens.
-Cutting is done with a jeweler's hand saw or, for larger pieces, with a high-speed trim saw with a diamond blade, at speeds up to 4,200 rpm.
+One end of an amber piece may be chipped off to obtain a clear view of inclusions.
+Amber with inclusions may be cut or reshaped to examine the biological specimen or separate two specimens.
+Cutting is done with a jeweler’s hand saw or, for larger pieces, with a high-speed trim saw with a diamond blade, at speeds up to 4,200 rpm.

 Amber for jewelry is polished with tin oxide or cerium oxide, using a leather buff, Jelt wheel or pad, or chamois board.
-Periodic polishing with a silicone-based wax restores shine and decreases evaporation and surface oxidation.
+Periodic polishing with silicone-based wax restores shines and decreases evaporation and surface oxidation.

 Making a Jewelry

 Because of amber value and fragility, almost all amber jewelry is handmade.
-After the polishing proceedure the gemstone goes to amber artists hands where the jewelry, carving or a home decoration is born.
-Each piece of article is exclusive, because each piece of Amber is unique.
+After the polishing procedure, the gemstone goes to the amber artists’ hands where the jewelry, carving, or home decoration is born.
+Each piece of article is exclusive because each piece of Amber is unique.